Best practices for implementing Event Analytics in ITSI

 Create one correlation search per data source

-For every third-party data source you're bringing into ITSI, create a single correlation search to normalize those fields and generate notable events.
+If you opt not to use universal alerting, for every third-party data source you're bringing into ITSI, create a single correlation search to normalize those fields and generate notable events.
 For example, one for SCOM, one for SolarWinds, and so on.

 You can delete ITSI services that you no longer want to monitor, but to keep that action from also disabling or deleting the correlation search of which a service was part, you should manually remove the service from a correlated search before deleting that service.